ARadRareness/AMP/README.md

 - **Multi-Conversation Server**: Flask-based server handling multiple simultaneous conversations
 - **Management Interface**: Gradio-powered interface for system management and control
 - **Telegram Integration**: Interact with the LLM directly through a Telegram bot
+- **Speech-to-Text**: Convert audio files to text using Whisper
+- **Text-to-Speech**: Generate speech from text, with optional voice cloning using XTTS-v2
+- **Image Generation**: Create images based on text prompts using FLUX.1 [schnell]

 ## Getting Started